Skip to main content

 Key takeaways

-Toradol (ketorolac) and tramadol (generic Ultram) are two prescription pain medications that are approved by the U.S. Food and Drug Administration (FDA) for pain.
+Toradol (ketorolac) and tramadol (generic Ultram) are two prescription medications that are approved by the FDA (United States Food and Drug Administration) for pain relief.

-Toradol is classified as a nonsteroidal anti-inflammatory drug (NSAID).
+Toradol is classified as a non-steroidal anti-inflammatory drug (NSAID).
 Toradol helps to relieve pain and decrease inflammation.
-The way Toradol works is not completely understood but is speculated to work by inhibiting the production of prostaglandin.
-Prostaglandin causes pain and inflammation.
+The way Toradol works is not completely understood, but it is speculated to work by inhibiting the production of prostaglandins.
+Prostaglandins are part of cell-signaling pathways that lead to pain and inflammation.
 By inhibiting prostaglandin production, Toradol helps with pain and inflammation.

 Tramadol is classified as an opioid analgesic.
-It is a DEA Schedule IV controlled substance, meaning that it has some potential for abuse and dependence.
-The way it works is not completely understood but is believed to be by binding to opioid receptors as well as inhibiting reuptake of norepinephrine and serotonin, resulting in pain relief.
+It is a controlled substance, meaning that it has some potential for abuse and dependence.
+The way it works is not completely understood but is believed to be by binding to opioid receptors as well as inhibiting the euptake of norepinephrine and serotonin, resulting in pain relief.

 What are the main differences between Toradol and tramadol?

-Toradol (What is Toradol?) is an NSAID, or nonsteroidal anti-inflammatory prescription drug.
+Toradol (What is Toradol?) is classified as an NSAID or nonsteroidal anti-inflammatory prescription drug.
+Toradol is a brand name that is no longer available in the US.
 It is available in generic form, as ketorolac, and can be injected into a vein (IV, or intravenous, injection) or muscle (IM, or intramuscular, injection).
-It is also available in tablet form, as 10 mg tablets, and as a nasal spray called Sprix.
-The patient must have the IV or IM form before using the tablet form, and the total length of treatment (IV/IM/tablet/nasal spray) should not exceed five days.
-This is to limit the risk of potential serious side effects, such as gastrointestinal bleeding.
+It is also available in tablet form, as 10 mg tablets, as a nasal spray called Sprix, and as an ophthalmic solution (eye drop) called Acular.
+A patient must have the IV or IM form before using the tablet form, and the total length of treatment (IV/IM/tablet/nasal spray) should not exceed five days.
+This is to limit the risk of potentially serious side effects, such as gastrointestinal bleeding.

-Tramadol (What is Tramadol?) is the generic of Ultram.
-It is an opioid analgesic (pain reliever).
-It is available in tablet form, as well as extended-release tablet and capsule form.
+Tramadol (What is Tramadol?) is the generic version of Ultram.
+It is an opioid analgesic (pain reliever) listed as a DEA Schedule IV controlled substance.
+It is available in tablet form, as well as extended-release tablet, capsule, and liquid solution form called Qdolo.
 It is also available as Ultracet, which contains tramadol and acetaminophen (acetaminophen is generic Tylenol, also known as APAP).

 Toradol Tramadol